 His servant smiled, raised his hand, snapped his fingers, and presto!
 The party raged as before.
 And again, Hanuman-ji's pain was taken away the next day and again, another party was thrown.
-This went on for days and days.
+This partying went on for days and days.

-Hanuman-ji was surprised.
+After a couple of weeks, Hanuman-ji was surprised.
 He began to get bored of partying all the time.
+He felt like he didn't know enough.
 So, the next time the magic being bowed deeply and said, "So, what is your next wish?"
 Hanuman-ji asked to be given all knowledge.